FILIPINO CULTURAL DISTRICT

-Purpose of SOMA Pilipinas
+Mission of SOMA Pilipinas

-Protect the numerous cultural assets spread thru-out the area and prevent the displacement of Filipino residents while improving the living conditions of the community.
+SOMA Pilipinas protects the numerous cultural assets spread thru-out the area and prevent the displacement of Filipino residents while improving the living conditions of the community.

 Future of the Filipino Cultural District

-As time past, some began families and more Filipinos in 1960's immigrated to San Francisco that were middle class, educated, and professionals.
-They too start families and spread-out all over the Bay Area and their children (the Pinoy 2.0's) are now part of the fabric of American society.
-We occupy positions in government, we innovate in technology, we influence the arts, and most importantly we are your your neighbors, your co-workers, teachers, friends, lovers (or ex), social justice advocates, DJ's, artists, intellectuals, business partners, and we are excited to take this leap forward.
+By the 1960s, many Filipinos immigrating to the Bay Area were educated middle-class professionals.
+They started families, and spread all over the Bay Area.
+Their children (a generation sometimes known as "Pinoy 2.0") are now part of the fabric of American society.
+We occupy positions in government, we innovate in technology, we influence the arts.
+We are your neighbors, your co-workers, teachers, friends, lovers, social justice advocates, DJ's, artists, intellectuals, business partners, and we are excited to take this leap forward with SOMA Pilipinas.